Communities of color are dumping grounds for toxic waste in Michigan

 EGLE acknowledges the racial disparities and says it's committed to addressing them.

-"We recognize these concentrations of polluting facilities in underserved neighborhoods of color are environmental justice issues," EGLE spokesman Nick Assendfelt tells Metro Times.
+"We recognize these concentrations of polluting facilities in underserved neighborhoods of color are environmental justice issues," EGLE spokesman Nick Assendelft tells Metro Times.
 "We are working to address those issues within the confines of the law and our authority."

 In early 2019, Michigan Gov. Gretchen Whitmer created the Office of the Environmental Justice Public Advocate to explore ways to combat environmental racism.
 Whitmer followed up in January with the creation of the state's first Environmental Justice Advisory Council.